mokolabs/legacy/README.markdown

 July 2010 Update
 ----------------

-IMPORTANT: If you need to migrate legacy data, check out my [Trucker gem](http://github.com/mokolabs/trucker) and [sample application](http://github.com/mokolabs/trucker_sample_app) that uses Trucker.
+IMPORTANT: If you need to migrate legacy data, check out my new [Trucker gem](http://github.com/mokolabs/trucker) and the [sample application](http://github.com/mokolabs/trucker_sample_app) that uses Trucker.
 It provides an improved method for migrating legacy data, which builds on the technique outlined in this app and the original SD Ruby talk.